filip-szczepankiewicz/fwf_seq_resources/README.md

 This GitHub repository mainly contains MATLAB software for analysis of MD-dMRI data, and also some auxiliary routines for setup of acquisition protocols, motion correction, and image visualization.

-Three families of methods are currently implemented within the framework of MD-dMRI:

-* Diffusion tensor distributions
-* Diffusional exchange
-* Diffusion and incoherent flow

 [Reference: M. Nilsson, F. Szczepankiewicz, B. Lampinen, A. Ahlgren, J. de Almeida Martins, S. Lasic, C-F. Westin, D. Topgaard.
 An open-source framework for analysis of multidimensional diffusion MRI data implemented in MATLAB.
 Proc.
 Intl.
 Soc.
 Mag.
 Reson.
 Med.
 26 (2018), Paris, France.](https://www.researchgate.net/profile/Filip_Szczepankiewicz/publication/325595277_An_open-source_framework_for_analysis_of_multidimensional_diffusion_MRI_data_implemented_in_MATLAB/links/5b179cedaca272d24cc43a0e/An-open-source-framework-for-analysis-of-multidimensional-diffusion-MRI-data-implemented-in-MATLAB.pdf)
 <br/><br/>